-In the years that exchanges existed, people invented many additional derivatives which can make it difficult to comprehend what is there, and probably even more difficult to administrate, but the basics can be understood quickly.
+In the years that exchanges existed, people invented many additional derivatives which can make it difficult to comprehend what is there, and probably even more difficult to process in the administration, but the basics can nevertheless be understood quickly.
 Talking about administration, it also explains why a CTRM (Commodity Trade & Risk Management) system is much more than an ERP (Enterprise Resource Planning) system.
-The CTRM system for commodity traders is specialized to deal with these futures, options and match them against physicals to check if you are really hedged, often referred to as position management.
+The CTRM system for commodity traders is specialized to deal with these futures and options and matches them against physicals to check if you are really hedged – which is called position management.

 Protecting your selling or buying price is probably the difference between failure and success.
 Admittedly, it requires extra work and knowledge but it is definitely worthwhile.
 It will at least avoid having to hand out your crop for free to the public.
 If you’d like to learn more, there is tons of education material available from the exchanges, or browse the knowledge section on our Agiboo website.